brianroth/starwars-ascii-akka-scala-guice/README.md

 `sbt run`

+will run with default values.

+`sbt "run --help"`

-will print out usage.
+will print out help information

-There are two arguments, targetWidth and file.
+There are three arguments, width, height, and file.
 Here is an example:

-`sbt "run 150 /home/dgoetsch/Dowloads/bb8.gif"`
+`sbt "run --height 100 --width 150 --file /home/dgoetsch/Dowloads/bb8.gif"`

+height and width are the number of ascii characters to render in the given direction file is a path to a file ont he system, or a gif packaged in this project.

-I've also put a bunch of gifs in resources, and you can run these by just providing the name.
-They will print with usage.
+You can run packaged gifs by just providing the name.
+Options will print with help.

 Example:

-`sbt "run 150 bb8.gif"`
+`sbt "run --file bb8.gif"`

 If you don't have sbt installed, you can use the activator script

-`./activator "run 150 bb8.gif"`
+`./activator "run --file bb8.gif"`